 RUSSIA: Jehovah's Witnesses and Muslims face up to six years' imprisonment

-Meanwhile, four Muslims in Naberezhnyye Chelny express their determination to appeal to the highest level against their "extremism" convictions for studying the works of the late Turkish Muslim theologian Said Nursi, despite persistent harassment by law enforcement agents and the imposition of further warnings.
+Meanwhile, four Muslims in Naberezhnyye Chelny express their determination to appeal to the highest level against their "extremism" convictions for studying the works of the late Turkish Muslim theologian Said Nursi, despite persistent harassment by officials and the imposition of further warnings.

 More than 40 Russian translations of Nursi's works and a biography of him, as well as numerous Jehovah's Witness publications, have been ruled "extremist" by various courts and added to the Justice Ministry's Federal List of Extremist Materials.
 Russia's Supreme Court outlawed "Nurdzhular", a purported "extremist" organisation of Nursi followers, in April 2008.
 Muslims who study Nursi's writings insist that the group does not exist (see F18News 12 March 2014 http://www.forum18.org/archive.php?article_id=1936).